-How Old Do You Have to Be to Work in Maryland?
+Find out How Old You Have to Be to Work in Maryland

-Both federal child labor laws and Maryland state law are in accordance that the minimum age to work is 14 (with some exceptions).
-Sometimes state law and federal law vary on the minimum age to work and which permits are needed.
-When that's the case, the more strict law will apply.
+Both federal child labor laws and Maryland state law are in accordance that the minimum age to work is 14, with some exceptions.

 Once you determine that you meet the minimum age to work in your state, you can begin to look for jobs for kids.
-Job ideas include a paper route, babysitting and gardening work (sans the power tools).
+Job ideas include a paper route, babysitting, and gardening work.

 Teens in this age range can't work more than four hours on any day or more than 23 hours in any week when school is in session.
 When school is out, they can't work more than eight hours on any day or more than 40 hours in any week.